-The Directors have considered the wider Heathrow Group, 'FGP Topco Limited', given the corporate structure, which involves cash generation across the Group and within the main operating company, Heathrow Airport Limited, including any covenants as described below in assessing the liquidity.
+Heathrow Airport Limited is within the Heathrow (SP) Limited independent securitised group.
+The Directors have also considered the wider Heathrow Group, 'FGP Topco Limited', given the corporate structure, which involves cash generation across the Group and within the main operating company, Heathrow Airport Limited, including any covenants as described below in assessing the liquidity.

-The wider Heathrow Group is bound by two types of debt covenants, tested on 31 December each year: the Regulatory Asset Ratio ("RAR"), a measure of the ratio of consolidated nominal net debt to the Regulatory Asset Base ("RAB"); and Interest Cover Ratios ("ICR"), a measure of operating cashflows to debt interest charge.
+The wider Heathrow Group is bound by two types of debt covenants, tested on 31 December each year: the Regulatory Asset Ratio ("RAR"), a measure of the ratio of consolidated nominal net debt to the Regulatory Asset Base ("RAB"); and Interest Cover Ratios ("ICR"), a measure of operating cash flows to debt interest charge.
 These covenants exist at different levels within the Group's Class A and Class B debt.
-The Directors have assessed going concern for the period to 30 September 2025.
+On that basis the Directors have assessed going concern for the period to December 2025.